robbschiller/flex/README.md

 ## Usage

-The grid system exposes two variables requiring declaration, `$grid-break` and `$grid-gutter-width`.
+The grid system exposes two variables, `$grid-break`, defaulted to `768px` and `$grid-gutter-width` defaulted to `24px`.

-Both variables need values for the grid to compile.
-Here's an example sass file for loading the grid -
+If you want to change the values, declare new variable values before importing the partial.

 ```sass
 // Grid Settings